jimmychou0704/yelpNLP/README.md

 # NLP
 In this notebook we use natural language methods to study Yelp data challenge.
 We predict ratings of each review by its text review.
-Our main goal is to implement the word2vec algorithm and compare it with other methods.
+Our main goal is to implement the word2vec algorithm and deep learning method such as RNN and compare it with traditional methods such as TF-IDF.
 #### Data:
 The size orignal data is about 5 gb of json files, which is a liitle bit too large for a laptop.
 So we did most analysis on AWS EMR using PySpark.
 Here we will just use a part of the data set to illustrate the idea.
 To my personal interst, I choose the restaurants with 'Chinese' in its business category.